jesec/rtorrent/README.md

 - libcurl with development files
 - libncurses/libncursesw with development files (for terminal UI)
 - libxmlrpc-c with development files (optional if USE_XMLRPC=OFF, for XMLRPC support)
-- libcppunit with development files (optional, for unit tests)
+- googletest with development files (optional, for unit tests)

 ```sh
 # Compile and install libtorrent (matching version required)